A 300MW/600MWh battery storage project in Kilmarnock, supporting the uptake of renewable power.

 The civils work started in April 2024 and is expected to continue until September 2024.

-The cable which connects the battery site to the neighbouring substation will be installed by a combination of horizontal directional drilling (HDD) and open-trench excavation.
+The cable which connects the battery site to the neighbouring substation was installed by a combination of horizontal directional drilling (HDD) and open-trench excavation.

-Delivery and installation of the batteries units and other electrical equipment is expected to take six months, starting in June 2024.
+Delivery and installation of the batteries units and other electrical equipment is expected to begin in November 2024 and is expected to take five months.

 The batteries and other equipment will be delivered to site using HGVs and will be craned into position and installed on the foundations.